-In the future we will also present our aquaponic system at pet or ecological trade shows and fairs.
+In the future we will also present our aquaponics system at pet or ecological trade shows and fairs.
 Also if we manage to obtain bigger budget we will launch radio and TV advertisements all over the Europe.

-More information regarding promotion could be found in the Budget chapter (3.8).
+➤ More information regarding promotion could be found in the part 4.8.
+Budget.